kohinoorthinks/instapro/README.md

 Considering these factors, PostgreSQL is a great choice for building a data pipeline that requires scalability, performance, and community support.
 Its advanced features, reliability, and compatibility make it well-suited for handling large datasets and enabling efficient querying.

+# Data Pipeline Design

-# Design a data pipeline that includes the following steps:
+This document outlines the design of a data pipeline that includes data ingestion, data transformation and modeling, and orchestration steps.

-## a.
-Data Ingestion
+## Data Ingestion

+The data ingestion process involves loading the dataset into the database.
+It can include initial transformations using a Python script before loading.
+Here are the steps involved:

-## i.
-Load the dataset into the database
+1. **Data Loading**: Load the dataset into the database.
+Specify the necessary configuration settings such as the database connection details, target schema, and table.

-## ii.
-You can choose to create a Python script to do some initial transformations before loading it
+2. **Initial Transformations**: If required, create a Python script to perform initial transformations on the data before loading it into the database.
+This script can handle tasks such as data cleansing, formatting, or filtering.

-## iii.
-Document the deployment process and any configurations needed for data ingestion.
+3. **Deployment Process**: Document the deployment process for the data ingestion pipeline.
+Specify the necessary configurations, such as the database credentials, dataset location, and any additional dependencies or tools required.

-# Data Transformation and Modeling
+## Data Transformation and Modeling

-## i.
-Transform the data in the database using SQL/dbt/Python
-## ii.
-Apply Dimensional Modeling principles to design the schema, including fact and dimension tables.
+The data transformation and modeling step involves transforming the data in the database using SQL, dbt, or Python.
+It also includes applying Dimensional Modeling principles to design the schema, including fact and dimension tables.
+Here are the steps involved:

+1. **Data Transformation**: Use SQL, dbt (data build tool), or Python scripts to perform data transformations in the database.
+These transformations can include aggregations, calculations, data joins, or any other required operations.

+2. **Dimensional Modeling**: Apply Dimensional Modeling principles to design the schema.
+This involves identifying fact and dimension tables, defining relationships between them, and establishing appropriate indexes, primary keys, and foreign key relationships.

-### iii.
-Define appropriate indexes, primary keys, and foreign key relationships to enhance query performance.
+3. **Optimizations**: Optimize the database schema and query performance by defining indexes, primary keys, and foreign key relationships.
+These optimizations can enhance the efficiency and speed of data retrieval and analysis.

-## c.
-Orchestration
+## Orchestration

+The orchestration step involves using Airflow to create DAGs (Directed Acyclic Graphs) that orchestrate the workflows of the data pipeline.
+For deployment, you can create a custom Helm chart or use the official Helm chart to deploy the pipeline on a local Kubernetes cluster (e.g., microk8s, minikube).
+Here are the steps involved:

-### i.
-Use Airflow to create DAGs that would orchestrate the workflows
+1. **Airflow DAGs**: Use Airflow to create DAGs that define the workflow of the data pipeline.
+These DAGs should specify the sequence of tasks, dependencies between them, and any required parameters or configurations.

-### ii.
-For the deployment, you can create your own Helm chart or use the official Helm chart and deploy it on a local Kubernetes cluster (microk8s, minikube, etc)
+2. **Deployment with Helm**: For deployment, you can create your own Helm chart or use the official Helm chart.
+Helm is a package manager for Kubernetes that simplifies the deployment process.
+Document the deployment process using Helm, including any necessary configurations, such as the number of replicas, resource limits, and persistent storage requirements.

-### iii.
-Write YAML files for the Helm chart values and environment variables required for the data pipeline orchestration process.
+3. **Helm Chart Values**: Write YAML files for the Helm chart values.
+These files specify the configuration settings for the data pipeline deployment, such as database connection details, credentials, environment variables, and any other necessary parameters.

+## Deployment Process

+The deployment process involves setting up the data pipeline and any necessary configurations or optimizations.
+Here are the steps involved:

+1. **Data Ingestion**: Follow the documented deployment process for data ingestion, including the necessary configurations and optimizations.

+2. **Data Transformation and Modeling**: Execute the data transformation and modeling steps, using the specified tools and following the documented deployment process.
+Apply any optimizations to enhance query performance.

+3. **Orchestration**: Deploy the data pipeline using Airflow and Helm.
+Follow the documented deployment process for setting up Airflow DAGs and Helm chart values.
+Ensure all necessary configurations and environment variables are correctly defined.

 The solution uses an ELT approach to load CSV file into database , models the data , and then creates transformed availability snapshot for the data.
-### Disclaimier :
+### Disclaimer/Credits :
 The airflow set up is using solution by Guido Kosloff Gancedo available at (https://github.com/guidok91/airflow)

 ### Deployemnt